onjjje/rsschool-cv/cv.md

 I like to program, I want to learn this and be a good specialist.

 ### Skills
- - Technologies / Languages: HTML & CSS, JavaScript, C++ (Arduino), PHP
+ - Technologies / Languages: HTML & CSS, JavaScript, PHP
  - CSS Frameworks: Bootstrap
  - JS Lib / Frameworks: jQuery
  - Metodologies: BEM